Our Vision, Mission, and Values

 Our Vision: We envision a stigma-free world in which everyone affected by hoarding has ready access to compassionate, informed, and affordable resources.

-Our Mission: The mission of The Hoarding Project is to promote an effective, ethical, and sustainable response to hoarding in communities through education, research, advocacy, and collaborative approaches to treatment.
+Our Mission: The mission of The Hoarding Project is to promote an effective, ethical, and sustainable response to hoarding in communities through education and collaborative approaches to treatment.

 We recognize hoarding as a complex mental health and public safety issue that has significant physical, psychological, and social impacts on individuals, families, and communities.
 We are committed to implementing compassionate, informed, and affordable responses at each of these levels.